 Maturing Phase

-The stock trades at a premium valuation with a P/E of 24.55 and EV/EBITDA near 20, reflecting its defensive consumer staples status and strong brand moat.
-Analyst consensus remains bullish with a strong buy rating, but the current price is 8% above fair value, indicating downside risk.
-The market is pricing in steady organic growth and margin resilience, but limited upside is expected given the premium multiples and macroeconomic headwinds.
+The stock trades at a premium P/E of 24.89 and EV/EBITDA of 19.48, reflecting investor preference for its defensive earnings, pricing power, and dividend reliability rather than high growth.
+Analyst consensus remains bullish with a strong buy rating, but the current price is about 10% above fair value, indicating the market has priced in optimistic growth and margin stability, leaving limited upside and suggesting the stock is expensive relative to its five-year historical valuation range.

 12β18 Month Outlook